Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Examples

 Next, we seek to make predictions that either declare an input to be out-of-distribution (OOD) or return a prediction set with a coverage guarantee.
 In this setting, we want to detect as many out-of-distribution inputs as possible while only falsely rejecting some pre-specified fraction (e.g., 1\%) of in-distribution inputs.
 Furthermore, within the subset of inputs deemed in-distribution, we ask for prediction sets with coverage $1 - \alpha_2$ (e.g., 99\%).
-We formalize this goal by using a vector-valued risk function with two coordinates: $R(\T) = (R_1(\T), R_2(\T)) \in [0,1]^2$.
-We take

-The probability in the above is over the distribution of in-distribution data: the distribution of the calibration points $(X_1,Y_1),\dots,(X_n,Y_n)$.
-To find a function $\T$ such that $R_1(\T) \le \alpha_1$ and $R_2(\T) \le \alpha_2$ holds with probability at least $1-\delta$, we will apply Learn then Test, using the extension described in Section~\ref{sec:multi-risk} to handle vector-valued risk functions.
+This results in a two-dimensional risk function with coordinates